Volodymyr Vynnychenko: Head of the first Ukrainian government

 After the coup d'état of Hetman Pavlo Skoropadsky in collaboration with the German occupation forces in April 1918, Vynnychenko left Kiev.
+During the period of Skoropadsky's rule he headed the Ukrainian National Union.
 Later, after forming the Directorate of Ukraine, he took an active part in organizing a revolt against the Hetman.
 The revolt was successful and Vynnychenko returned to the capital on December 19, 1918.
 The Directorate, a temporary executive council of five, proclaimed the restoration of the Ukrainian People's Republic.
 The Directorate was put in charge by the Labour Congress until the Ukrainian Constituent Assembly would convene to elect a permanent body of government.

 Resignation

-Vynnychenko, unable to restore order or to overcome his disagreement with Petliura, stepped down on February 10, 1919 and emigrated abroad.
+On his post, Vynnychenko was unable to restore order or to overcome his disagreement with Petliura.
+Critical of the policies of most Ukrainian parties, which he considered to be too right-wing and pro-Entente, he stepped down on February 10, 1919 and emigrated abroad.
 In a brief period in Vienna in 1920, he wrote his three-volume "Rebirth of the Nation".
 At the same time, at the end of 1919, Vynnychenko resigned from the Ukrainian Social Democratic Labour Party and formed the Foreign Group of Ukrainian Communists.

 Soviet Ukraine

-He formed the Foreign Group of the Ukrainian Communist Party, which was mainly made up of other former members of the Ukrainian Social-Democratic Party, to promulgate this position.
 In June 1920 Vynnychenko himself travelled to Moscow in an attempt to come to an agreement with the Bolsheviks.
 After four months of unsuccessful negotiations, Vynnychenko had become disillusioned with the Bolsheviks: he accused them of Great Russian Chauvinism and insincerity as socialists.
 In September 1920 he returned to émigré life, where he revealed his impressions of Bolshevik rule.
 This action produced a split in the Foreign Group of the Ukrainian Communist Party: some remained pro-Bolshevik and indeed returned to Soviet Ukraine; others supported Vynnychenko, and with him conducted a campaign against the Soviet regime in their organ Nova Doba ("New Era").